keboola/connection-docs/overview/tutorial/load/googledrive.md

 {: .image-popup}
 ![Storage Delete Table Create Alias Screenshot](/overview/tutorial/load/storage-create-alias.png)

-In the configuration popup, select the table `in.c-ex-google-drive-socialmediafollowers.0-usergoal` as a *Source Table* and write `usergoal` as the alias *Name*.
+In the configuration popup, select the table `in.c-ex-google-drive-userlevels.0-level` as a *Source Table* and write `level` as the alias *Name*.

 {: .image-popup}
 ![Storage Delete Table Create Alias configuration Screenshot](/overview/tutorial/load/storage-create-alias-2.png)

-You can now continue with the [rest of the tutorial](/overview/tutorial/manipulate/)
+You can now continue with the [rest of the tutorial](/overview/tutorial/manipulate/) or take a side step to configure also a [database extractor](/overview/tutorial/load/database/).